juvu/DayTrade-SwingTrade/TradingTickers.md

 * The pullback can go below key breakout level by a little bit as it doesn't hold very well, don't rush to sell
 *  If holding overnight, risk green red(below previous close) then key support levels as it forms
 * Go small overnight in OTC
-* When breaking out, level 2 isn't important as it consolidates a lot
+* When breaking out, level 2 isn't important as it consolidates a lot or when it's not volatile enough
 * When betting overnight, use level 2 the next morning
 * At EOD, if the stock holding above key levels, may consider holding it overnight
-* If a breakout held all day, and in the EOD there started to be some action going towards upside, consider buying in
+* If a breakout held all day, and in the EOD there started to be some action going towards upside, consider buying in for overnight or sell before closing
 * Be careful of overnight halts
 * Risk previous support, not breakout levels
 * Don't chase spikes, buy dips if I miss